pypy/pypy.org/posts/2024/11/guest-post-final-encoding-in-rpython.md

 algebraic laws.
 This could be the most important lesson for compiler engineers, if it happens to generalize.

-Final encoding was popularized via the tagless-final movement.
+Final encoding was popularized via the tagless-final movement in OCaml and Scala, including famously in a series of tutorials by [Kiselyov et al](https://okmij.org/ftp/tagless-final/).
 A "tag", in this jargon, is a runtime identifier for an object's type or class; a tagless encoding effectively doesn't allow `isinstance()` at all.
 In the above presentation, tags could be hacked in, but were not materially relevant to most steps.
 Tags were required for the final evaluation step, though, and the tagless-final insight is that certain type systems can express type-safe evaluation without those tags.
 We won't go further in this direction because tags also communicate valuable information to the JIT.

 ### Summarizing Table